 - Decrease office expense £180pm: Work from home, dispense with office.

-- Decrease travel expense £100pm: Use online meetings instead of travel.
+- And a decrease travel expense £100pm: Use online meetings instead of travel.

-- Decrease personal expense £50pm: Become generally more frugal.
+- Also another decrease personal expense £50pm: Become generally more frugal.

 The result is this: